 The mission of the Center for Clergy Excellence is to serve clergy and their families so that they may equip congregations to make disciples of Christ for the transformation of the world.

 Pre-Retirement Seminar – Nov.
-12-13 at at Camp Allen - registration to come.
+12-13 at at Camp Allen - Register Online

 October 17 - Houston Methodist Woodlands